LEB-EPFL/eda_plugin/docs/source/usage.rst

 -----------

 If you start acquisition from the Actuator GUI, EDA will be active.
-Set the thresholds to be in the range that you have observed for the analyser to be in.
-Set the thresholds to somewhere in that range and click the Start button.
+Set the thresholds to be in the range that you have observed for the analyser to be in and click the Start button.

 .. raw:: html